 What Are the Benefits of an IUD?

-The ParaGard and the Mirena IUDs are two of the least expensive, longest lasting forms of birth control available to women today.
+IUDs are some of the least expensive, longest lasting forms of birth control available to women today.
 There are many other benefits.

 - IUDs may improve your sex life.
 There is nothing to put in place before intercourse to prevent pregnancy.
 Some women say that they feel free to be more spontaneous because they do not have to worry about becoming pregnant.